kephale/napari-workshop-halfway-to-i2k/napari-workshops/install.md

  * [Install the Workshop Browser Plugin](#install-the-workshop-browser-plugin)

 For this workshop, we recommend the bundle app installation for anyone who is unfamiliar with using terminal.
+Regardless of which installation method you use, we recommend using the [napari workshop browser plugin](https://www.napari-hub.org/plugins/napari-workshop-browser) to complete the rest of the modules.

 ## napari Bundled App Installation
 The simplest way to install napari is as a bundled app.
 You can download the installer by visiting the [napari releases page](https://github.com/napari/napari/releases) and downloading the file that corresponds to your operating system and processor from the assets section at the bottom of the release notes.